tuftsceeo/IoT/EV3/README.md

   - sudo apt-get install curl
   - sudo curl https://bootstrap.pypa.io/get-pip.py | python

+  If you see error messages about perl (see below) type in the command below this box into your terminal:
+  '''
+  perl: warning: Setting locale failed.
+  perl: warning: Please check that your locale settings:
+	  LANGUAGE = (unset),
+	  LC_ALL = (unset),
+	  LANG = "en_US.utf8"
+    are supported and installed on your system.
+  perl: warning: Falling back to the standard locale ("C").
+'''
+  -  sudo locale-gen en_US.UTF-8

 Some other potentially helpful packages are below:
   - sudo apt-get install locate (Allows you to 'find' any package you have installed or know if one is not installed)